Blackstar-Monopoly/Blackstar_Monopoly/ReadME.md

 ### NOTE:
 The **house** is:
-* the devs who contribute to the game (paid on per commit basis)
+* the devs who contribute to the game (paid on per commit basis: percentage contribution is percentage ownership is percentage earnings)
 * The Blackstar Company (physical resources to provide the game)
 * Everyone who participates in the Blackstar Monopoly community
 > Some things are more valuable than money: knowledge, joy, and freedom